 News coverage gains credibility if accompanied by original footage, which is widely available since many observers at the scene of events are nowadays armed with smart phones or digital cameras.
 Often available within a matter of seconds, such User-Generated Videos (UGVs) are a valuable resource for news services, but can also damage the reputation of a news service if it later turns out that the video had been manipulated.
 Therefore the authenticity of such videos needs to be verified, often under considerable time pressure.
-The InVID project automates this verification process, which consumes significant resources in the news media industry.
+The InVID project supports and automates this times-consuming verification process.

 Online Platform for Story Detection

 In Video Veritas (InVID) is a major research initiative funded by the Horizon 2020 Program of the European Commission.
 The project will offer a Web-based application to automatically identify UGVs on the basis of their relevance, and confirm or reject their credibility using state-of-the-art analytical techniques.

 webLyzard will lead the development of the visual analytics dashboard and the overall system integration, leveraging the existing video retrieval capabilities of its Web Intelligence platform.
 The goal is to identify emerging stories on social networks, automatically verify their content, and clear the professional usage rights with the content creators.
 This will reduce the considerable effort required to investigate the authenticity of online content, and help avoid the unintentional use of manipulated videos by news media outlets.